OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 ## Test and validate your add-in

 1. [Sideload](sideload-outlook-add-ins-for-testing.md) the add-in in Outlook on Windows.
-1. Select a message from your inbox, then select the add-in's button from the ribbon.
+1. Choose a message from your inbox, then select the add-in's button from the ribbon.
-1. In the pre-processing dialog, select a reason for reporting the message and add information about the message, if configured.
+1. In the pre-processing dialog, choose a reason for reporting the message and add information about the message, if configured.
 Then, select **Report**.
 1. (Optional) In the post-processing dialog, select **OK**.

 ## Spam reporting behavior and limitations